 November 7-13: Robin Craig, professor in the University of Utah S. J. Quinney College of Law, visited the NRT for discussions and collaborations regarding environmental law and policy.

 October 29-November 4: Ahjond Garmestani, U.S. Environmental Protection Agency, visited the NRT to collaborate with professors and discuss current issues with students.

-October 24-25: Student Daniel Rico presented a poster, "Power-Tethered UAS Network for Indefinite Data Acquisition to Increase Agricultural Resilience in the Platte River Basin,” and student Manas Khan presented a poster, "Assessment of Hydrologic Regime Shifts at Basin Scale over the Contiguous United States," at the Water Resources of the U.S. Great Plains Region: Status and Future regional symposium of the National Institutes for Water Resources at the Nebraska Innovation Campus in Lincoln.
+October 24-25: Master's student Daniel Rico presented a poster, "Power-Tethered UAS Network for Indefinite Data Acquisition to Increase Agricultural Resilience in the Platte River Basin,” and doctoral student Manas Khan presented a poster, "Assessment of Hydrologic Regime Shifts at Basin Scale over the Contiguous United States," at the Water Resources of the U.S. Great Plains Region: Status and Future regional symposium of the National Institutes for Water Resources at the Nebraska Innovation Campus in Lincoln.

 September 27-28: Students Daniel Rico and Conor Barnes presented a poster, “Technologic Development and Policy Studies for Resilient FEWES Systems," at the NRT Annual Meeting in Washington, D.C.

 September 21: Master's student Daniel Rico presented a poster, “Power-Tethered UAS Network for Indefinite Data Acquisition to Increase Agricultural Resilience in the Platte River Basin," and doctoral student Manas Khan presented a poster "Assessment of Hydrologic Regime Shifts at Basin Scale over the Contiguous United States," at the Midwest Big Data Hub Digital Agriculture Conference at the university.